-- sA and sB are two (possibly different) sorts. - A : sA, meaning that A is a type that has sort sA. - x : A, meaning that x has type A. - B: sB, meaning that B is a type (possibly different than A) that has sort sB.
+- sA and sB are two (possibly different) sorts. - A : sA, meaning that A is a type that has sort sA. - x : A, meaning that x has type A. - B : sB, meaning that B is a type (possibly different than A) that has sort sB.

-Under these conditions, we can build the dependent function type $(x : A) \to B$: piSort sA $(\lambda x \to sB)$.
-This type signature means that the dependent function type $(x : A) \to B$ has a (possibly unknown) but well-defined sort piSort sA sB, specified in terms of the element x : A and the sorts of its domain and codomain.
+Under these conditions, we can build the dependent function type $(x : A) \rightarrow B : piSort sA (\lambda x \rightarrow sB)$.
+This type signature means that the dependent function type $(x : A) \rightarrow B$ has a (possibly unknown) but well-defined sort piSort sA sB, specified in terms of the element x : A and the sorts of its domain and codomain.